01100100/blog/content/posts/maploading.md

 }
 ```

-It is a simple style that shows the basic features of a map.
+It a very simple style that only shows a few of the features you would expect of a map.
 It has a background color, grass and wood areas, water, buildings and some text.

 There are two sources of data, one for the map data and one for the attribution.
 This informs the library where to request data from the tile server with address `https://api.maptiler.com/tiles/v3/tiles.json?key={YOUR_API_KEY}`.

 The layers key is where the rendering instructions are.
-Each layer has an id, a type, a source (in our case it is always the `openmaptiles` source explained above) and some paint instructions.
+Each layer has an id, a type, a source (in our case it is always the single `openmaptiles` source) and some paint instructions.

+The background gets loaded, polygons of grass gets drawn with a opaque green, water gets drawn in blue, but not when it goes through a tunnel, building footprints rise up.

-Some of these paint instructions can get quite complex, like the water layer which has a filter to only show water that is not intermittent or a tunnel.
-Other things that can be controlled are the size lines, opacity of fills and the font of the text.
+Paint instructions can get quite complex, and contain many conditional rules and transformations.
+Things that can be controlled are the size lines, opacity of fills and the font of the text.

 {{< admonition type=info title="The combination of vector and raster" >}}

-Vector maps can also contain raster data.
-This is data that is pre-rendered and is ready to be drawn on the screen.
+Vector maps can also contain raster data layers.
+The raster data is delivered pre-rendered and is ready to be drawn on the screen.
 This is useful for things like satellite imagery, where the data is too complex to be drawn on the fly.

 {{< /admonition >}}